aleph2c/miros/docs/_sources/batterychargingexample.rst.txt

       # ..

-He looks at the picture and the code for a while, then says, :new_spec:`OK, I see how it works, but why are the diamond arrows backwards?`  You answer, "The head of the diamond describes who owns the other thing.
+He looks at the picture and the code for a while, then says, :new_spec:`OK, I see how it works, but why are the diamond arrows backwards?`

+You answer, "The head of the diamond describes who owns the other thing.
 If you want to know why it was set that way you will have to ask the committee that decided this in the 1990's"

-Then he asks, :new_spec:`What's the ball and the stick?`  That's where the data will connect to the software that drives the charger's behavior.
+Then he asks, :new_spec:`What's the ball and the stick?`

+"That's where the data will connect to the software that drives the charger's behavior.
 The behavior will need the data, and if you see the ``Charger`` class inherits from the ``CustomFactory`` class which contains all of the code that can drive behavior.
 Inheritance is just programming by difference, that arrow is like a copy and paste, it's as if I have copied and pasted all of that ``CustomFactory`` and ``ChargerParameters`` code into the ``Charger`` class.
 The ball is just short hand for saying the data attaches to the behavior here.
-The "here" in this case is the "charging state" which will be described somewhere else.
+The "here" in this case is the "charging state" which will be described somewhere else."

 He looks confused, and says, :new_spec:`I guess you will have to show me when you make it.`

 ----